queirozz8/to-do-list-app/README.md

 ```
 Go to the directory of the project:
 ```
-cd To-do-List-App/
+cd to-do-list-app/
 ```
 Run this command to install all the dependencies (Tailwind CSS):
 ```
 npm install
 ```
-Run the `build:css` script to create `output.css` inside `dist/`, minify it and run the software:
+Run the `build` script to create `output.css`, minify it and run the software:
 ```
-npm run build:css
+npm run build
 ```
 Execute the HTML archive, or open the archive with Live Server in your Visual Studio Code.